BioBoost/object-oriented-programming-using-java/starting_in_java/readme.md

 }
 ```

-Note how the variable is declared (created by stating a type and name) before it is used.
-The following code is therefore flawed and will not run:
+Note how the variable needs to be declared (created by stating a type and name) before it is used.
+The following code is therefore flawed and will not run. `numberOfStudents` and `numberOfEmailAddresses` are used before they are declared.

 ```java
 public static void main(String[] args) {